ASDA Membership &

 The ADA: Helping you Succeed throughout Your Career

 The ADA is America’s leading advocate for oral health.
 It helps dentists succeed and advances the oral health of the public.
-The ADA represents nearly 157,000 dentist members (plus 19,000 dental student members).
+The ADA represents nearly 158,000 dentist members (including more than 20,000 dental student members).
 When the ADA advocates on the issues that impact dentistry, the association sends the powerful message that 7 out of 10 dentists stand behind the ADA.

-Think of the Office of Student Affairs as your go-to group at the ADA.
-They can connect you with the people and information you need across the organization.
+The ADA Office of Student Affairs is your go-to for everything ADA related.
+They can connect you with people and information across the ADA.

 ADA Office of Student Affairs 800-621-8099 ext.
 7470

-To log-in: When you visit Member Only content for the first time, you will be prompted to enter your User Name (this is your ADA member number) and Password.
+To log-in: When you visit member only content for the first time, you will be prompted to enter your User Name (this is your ADA member number) and Password.
 Enter your member number without dashes.
 You can find your member number on your ADA News or your member card.
-For help, contact the ADA Member Service Center at 800-621-8099 or email@example.com or visit the Technical Support page on ADA.org.
+For help, contact the ADA Member Service Center at 800-621-8099 or firstname.lastname@example.org and ask for your ADA number.

-Receive the Journal of the American Dental Association (JADA), ADA News and sign up for e-publications, such as Advocacy Update and Practice and Thrive.
-Professional Product Review, which comes with JADA, provides unbiased product evaluations.
+ADA student members receive the Journal of the American Dental Association (JADA), ADA News, New Dentist News and can sign up for e-publications, such as Advocacy Update and Practice and Thrive.
 Read more at ADA.org/publications.
+Students can follow the ADA's New Dentist Now blog.

-Access exam location and expense overview, testing agency membership information and resources for international dentists in the Dental Examinations and Licensure area on ADA.org.
+Access exam location and an overview of expenses, testing agency membership information and resources for international dentists in the Dental Examinations and Licensure area on ADA.org.
 Plus, download Understanding Licensure: The Dental Examination Process for the New Graduate.

 Attend a Success Dental Student Program